SamR1/python-twootfeed/README.md

 # django-twittfeed
 **Python scripts using django to generate a rss feed from parsed twitter search.**

-The RSS feed displays :
+The RSS feed displays obly the original tweets (not the retweets) and :
 - links to :
 -- the original tweet on Twitter
 -- hashtags